earth-insights/SegEarth-R1/docs/Evaluation.md

 # Evaluation🔍

-Run `eval.sh` to evaluate the model.
+Run `scripts/eval.sh` to evaluate the model.
 Make sure to update the script paths to match your setup.

 ```bash
 export CUDA_VISIBLE_DEVICES=0